kanaria69/Mainecoco/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.